JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 ## Assign deep links to composables

-A composable that is declared as a part of a navigation graph has an optional `deepLinks` parameter which holds the list of `NavDeepLink` objects.
+A composable that is declared as a part of a navigation graph has an optional `deepLinks` parameter which can hold the list of corresponding `NavDeepLink` objects.
-Each `NavDeeplink` describes a URI pattern that should match the composable – you can define multiple URI patterns to lead to the same screen.
+Each `NavDeeplink` describes a URI pattern that should start the composable – you can define multiple URI patterns to lead to the same screen.

 For example: